 Teamsters Joint Council 7 celebrated its first century in 2007.
 In the eastern and northern part of California and Northern Nevada, Joint Council 38 celebrated its 80th year at the same time.
 Three years after those celebrations, the two councils merged to become a powerhouse among Joint Councils.
-Changes at the leadership level of Joint Council 7 at the close of 2017 marked an auspicious moment to look back on all that was accomplished under the leadership of our former Joint Council President, Rome Aloise.
+Changes at the leadership level of Joint Council 7 marked an auspicious moment to look back on all that was accomplished under the leadership of our former Joint Council President, Rome Aloise.
 And to look forward as well, with the leadership of newly-elected President Jason Rabinowitz.

 2010 — Getting together

 In 2010, when Rome Aloise took over as President, Teamsters in Northern California were divided.
 In the Bay Area and on the coast, Teamsters were part of Joint Council 7.
 Local unions in the Central Valley, the northern part of the state, and Reno were all part of Joint Council 38.
 Understanding there is power numbers, Rome led the merger of the two Joint Councils into Joint Council 7, uniting more than 100,000 Teamsters from Bakersfield up to the Oregon border and Reno under one banner.
 Overnight, Joint Council 7 became one of the largest Teamster organizations in North America, and one of the largest labor organizations in California.
 This meant more resources to better represent our members and grow the union through new worker organizing.

 Joint Council 7 was quick to flex its new muscles, and in the past eight years we’ve built one of the largest organizing, political, and representational programs in Teamster history.
 What have we accomplished?

 We’ve organized nearly 20,000 new members into the Teamsters.